plairfx/Glass-Perp-Exchange/README.md

 The main contract of this protocol which is used for swaps and deposting/withdrawing liqudity.

+#### MarketFactory.sol
+Used to deploy markets in the protocol.

 #### OrderHandler.sol
 This handles the perputual trades (long or shorts), you can open your position with your chosen leverage/depositAmount and close it or and liquidate positions you deem to be profitable for you.

+### Features Missing
+- Swap Fee
+- Market Impact Fee
+- Funding Fee
+- Borrow Fee